xcomfan/xcomfan.github.io/python/sort_me/flask_app_for_docker.md

 Because Linux systems need a global Python installation we still need to set up a virtual environment in our container to avoid version conflicts.
 We do that with the following lines.

 Here we set an environment variable `VIRTUALENV` and install our virtual environment there.
 Instead of activating the virtual environment we update the `PATH` variable.
-The reason for this is activating the environment int he typical way would be only temporary and wouldn't affect Docker containers derived from your image.
+The reason for this is activating the environment in the typical way would be only temporary and wouldn't affect Docker containers derived from your image.
 Furthermore if you activated the environment via the docker `RUN` command it would only last until the next instruction in your Dockerfile because each starts a new session.

 When installing the dependencies and your project package in a Dockerfile you want to split those two steps to take advantage of layer caching as the dependencies will change less frequently than your package.